Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

-This morning we cross the mighty Mississippi River and continue to St. Louis, “Gateway to the West.”
+Cross the mighty Mississippi River and continue to St. Louis, “Gateway to the West.”
 Your orientation tour includes the towering GATEWAY ARCH.
 Ride to the top of the 630-foot-tall Arch for a panoramic view of the city and river.

 On the way out of Amarillo, see Cadillac Ranch, a quirky art sculpture consisting of a collection of 10 Cadillacs.
 Before crossing into New Mexico, reach Adrian, the halfway point on Route 66.
-Next, stop in Tucumcari to hear the ancient Indian fable of how the city received its name, shop for souvenirs at Tepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
+Across the New Mexico border, visit RUSSELL’S CAR MUSEUM, featuring classic cars and memorabilia that takes you back to the heyday of Route 66.
+Next, stop in Tucumcari and shop for souvenirs at Teepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
 Continue along old Route 66 west to Santa Rosa.
 Look for the signs of the good ol’ days: Comet Drive-In, Silver Moon, Sun and Sand, and the still-grinning faces of Fat Man billboards outside of town.
-Visit the ROUTE 66 AUTO MUSEUM to see memorabilia and cars of the era.
-Upon arrival in Albuquerque, visit Central Avenue, where many of the original Route 66 buildings and businesses still stand.
-An included guided walking tour features Albuquerque’s Old Town, site of the city’s original settlement.
-(CB)
+Next, visit Central Avenue in Albuquerque, where many of the original Route 66 buildings and businesses still stand.
+Afterward, there’s free time in this original Spanish town with its fine parish church and Spanish-style plaza.

 This morning, visit ACOMA SKY CITY, home of the Pueblo Indians, situated on 357-foot-high sandstone rock.
 It is considered to be the oldest continuously inhabited village in the United States.
 Learn about this city and its inhabitants, and peruse Acoma pottery and jewelry.
 Then, cross the Continental Divide and continue to Gallup, which claims a longtime Hollywood connection.
 From Redskin, filmed in 1929, to the more recent adventures of Superman, the area has provided unequaled movie scenery.
 Tonight is in Flagstaff, nestled at the base of the San Francisco Mountains.